 The finale opens with a solo violin, soon to be joined by a second; then the ensemble enters.
 This is a strange mood; it is moderately intense, but there doesn’t appear to be a tempo.
 A brief pause finds a solo violin conveying a lamenting melody over a measured, but scurrying ensemble.
 There is a lot of pleasant chaos going on, and the cello institutes a passage of chordal interjections.
 This movement features many changes of emphasis and texture, as it leads the listener through various moods.
 A very brisk moment has the violins conversing, and a pizzicato cello has a brief role to play.
 It ends on a sharp chord.

-It seems that this work is not particularly popular but it is featured 27 times on Amazon UK.
-The obvious version to recommend is by the Via Nova Quartet which also contains string quartets by Chausson and Magnard.
-Interestingly, these three composers are all members of the French One String Quartet Club, which I believe I have almost exhausted by now.
-I discussed Chausson in July 2016.
-Magnard will have to wait.
+It seems that this work is not particularly popular, but it is featured 27 times on Amazon UK.
+The obvious version to recommend is by the Via Nova Quartet on the Warner Classics APEX label, which also contains the string quartets of Chausson and Magnard who are also members of the French One String Quartet Club, which I believe I have almost exhausted by now.
+I previously discussed both Chausson and Magnard.

 Listenability: Quite a conservative work for its time.
 Very pleasant.